Orthopedics

 Data Unification

-This case demonstrates how Realize-365 unifies fragmented data (vitals, nurse notes, PT logs) to reveal hidden clinical patterns like hypovolemia.
+This case demonstrates how Realize-365 unifies fragmented data (vitals, nurse notes, PT logs) so documented patterns are visible to the care team in one place.

 Operational Efficiency